 Apple began to roll out a set of AI-based features it calls Apple Intelligence in late 2024.
 Apple Intelligence is available only on phones with the A17 Pro processor or later, that is the iPhone 15 Pro, 15 Pro Max and all the iPhone 16 models.
 Apple no longer sells the 15 Pro or 15 Pro Max.
 Apple Intelligence is also available on iPads and Macs with an M1 or later processor.

 Many blind and low vision users find it very convenient to use Siri, Apple's digital assistant, to control their iPhone with voice commands.
 Siri is great, but the current version is frustratingly low on features.
 Apple promises big changes to Siri which should allow us to do much more within apps using our voices.
 The new Siri will be available only on iPhones that support Apple Intelligence.
 The first major Siri update is now delayed due to engineering problems and an Apple spokesperson stated in early March 2025 that it will be released "during the coming year", a very disappointing delay.
 This upgrade should give Siri much more ability to conduct tasks within apps than it currently has.
-Reliable reports also predict a version of Siri, possibly in 2026, which has much smarter, modern AI-based abilities to help you get things done and respond to questions more fully.
+According to a leak published by Mark Gurman of Bloomberg in June 2025, Apple is targeting iOS 26.4 for the release of significant Siri enhancements.
+(All the Apple operating systems to be released in autumn 2025 will use a new year-based numbering system to begin at 26.) iOS 26.4 will probably be released in spring 2026.

-If you are planning to help someone who is blind or has low vision to select an iPhone or considering buying one yourself, before beginning to look at iPhone models it's important to ensure that the user will be able to use the phone effectively. iPhones can be fantastic tools for many visually impaired people, but people with little or no useful vision need to make a significant effort in learning to use the VoiceOver interface for the blind.
+If you are planning to help someone who is blind or has low vision to select an iPhone or considering buying one yourself, before beginning to look at iPhone models it's important to ensure that the user will be able to use the phone effectively. iPhones can be fantastic tools for many visually impaired people, but people with little or no useful vision need to make a significant effort in learning to use the VoiceOver interface for the blind if they want to make full use of the phone.
+Less demanding blind users will get by with just a few simple VoiceOver gestures but it's still important to assess whether the user will be able to remember and perform these gestures.
 If the user has sufficient sight to read the phone screen, then they will probably be able to use the phone the way that fully sighted users do, with some minor adjustments to text sizes and other display changes that can be made in the Settings / Accessibility menu.
 If the user will need to use VoiceOver, it is important to assess their ability to learn and remember the gestures and also that they have the dexterity to perform the gestures.
 VoiceOver gestures are not obvious and they will only be remembered if they are used frequently.
-It is vital that a VoiceOver user has a need to use the phone frequently in order to retain VoiceOver skills.
+It is vital for most VoiceOver users to have a need to use the phone frequently in order to retain VoiceOver skills.
 If that's not the case, then other, simpler solutions will be more appropriate for most people.

 Be aware that Apple usually announces new major iPhone models every September and prices of the current phones usually fall as soon as the new phones are launched.
 Apple also stops selling some previous models, usually including the previous Pro and Pro Max iPhones.
 Consequently, I don't recommend buying a major iPhone in late summer unless you are desperate.
 Updates to Apple's most affordable iPhone, currently the iPhone 16e, are less frequent, possibly every 2 or 3 years and often in the spring.